Malta: Businessman Yorgen Fenech charged over journalist murder | DW | 30.11.2019

 Suggestions of corruption

 Caruana Galizia reported before her death that Keith Schembri and former Tourism Minister Konrad Mizzi, one of those who resigned this week, owned secret companies in Panama.
-A 2018 investigation by Reuters news agency indicated that one of the companies from which they aimed to make money was owned by Fenech.
+A 2018 investigation by Reuters news agency indicated that another company from which they aimed to make money was owned by Fenech.

-Both Mizzi and Schembri, close allies to the prime minister, have denied any wrongdoing.
+Both Mizzi and Schembri, close allies of the prime minister, have denied any wrongdoing.

-A photograph of Keith Schembri with alleged go-between in the murder Melvin Theuma was published on Saturday by Malta Today, another local news outlet.
+A photograph of Keith Schembri with Melvin Theuma, an alleged go-between in the murder, was published on Saturday by Malta Today, another local news outlet.
 Caruana Galizia's son tweeted the photo.

-Theuma was arrested earlier this year and allegedly pleaded guilty for his involvement in the crime and gave evidence that led to the arrest of Fenech.
+Theuma, who was arrested earlier this year and allegedly pleaded guilty for his involvement in the crime, gave evidence that led to the arrest of Fenech.

 It is unclear whether this evidence will be used in Fenech's upcoming trial.